 Another option involves having the students who didn’t read make up the reading homework while you lead a mini-lesson, discussion, or other activity with the group of students who read.
 Yes, this requires the ancient art of being in two places at the same time, but as teachers, we are used to bopping back and forth between groups of students.

 My main advice is simply to consider your options.
 Think about the greatest number of students you can reach.
 How can you best serve them while still upholding high expectations?
 I think of it this way: I can control what happens in the mere 42 minutes that I have with my students each day.
 What happens at home is beyond my control, so I have to maximize the impact I can make.
 That means being flexible and adapting to each group of students that come through my door each class period.
+If you’re looking for editable, adaptable activities for any novel, you can check out my print AND digital “Novel Study for Any Novel” HERE or my “Engaging Activities for Any Text” bundle HERE.

 PLAN LESSONS THAT AREN’T COMPLETELY DEPENDENT ON THE READING